The Legend of the Weaver of Deancombe

 "Nay!" declared the parson, "Come at once.
 Thy life’s work is done".
 At that the ghost or spirit obediently left the loom and came docilely down the stairs whereupon, the parson confronted him, threw a handful of earth which he had brought from the churchyard, into the apparition’s face causing it to change into a large coal black dog.

 "Follow me" commanded the parson, bible in hand, and together, all three of them led by the parson proceeded to the entry gate of the nearby wood.
-On entering the wood the son heard a great noise as of a mighty wind blowing through the trees and the Man with dogbranches and trunks bent as in a gale.
+On entering the wood the son heard a great noise as of a mighty wind blowing through the trees and the branches and trunks bent as in a gale.
 Stooping down, the parson picked up a nutshell with a hole in it, then he led the hound to a pool formed by the Dean Brook near Deancombe.

 "Take this shell" commanded the parson, "and when thou hast emptied the pool with it, so then shall thy spirit rest."